gorhill/yamd5.js/README.md

 I needed an MD5 hasher, and as usual I want small code base, and fast.

 Originally found [md5-o-matic](https://github.com/trentmillar/md5-o-matic).
-It was fast but did not work with Unicode string.
+It was fast but did not work with Unicode strings.
-Also, eventually realized it was really based on [code from Joseph Myers](http://www.myersdaily.org/joseph/javascript/md5-text.html) with no proper credits (not nice).
+Also, I eventually realized it was really based on [code from Joseph Myers](http://www.myersdaily.org/joseph/javascript/md5-text.html) with no proper credits (not nice).